 General Tips and Tricks

 - Fill up the boxes.
-Half-filled cartons will not offer adequate support when stacked; they can easily tip and collapse damaging the fragile contents of the top boxes.
+Half-filled cartons will not offer adequate support when stacked; they can easily tip and collapse, damaging the fragile contents of the top boxes.
 Make sure to fill the boxes to capacity.

 - Distribute the weight.
 Do not put all of the heavy items in one box.
 It will be safer to split and pack them in more boxes so the weight is distributed.
 Fill the upper part with the lighter or more delicate stuff.

 - Use pallets.
 Don’t leave filled boxes lying on the floor; use the pallets to keep them off the ground.
 In case of leakage (from other units such as from un-defrosted freezers), the boxes and their contents will not be soaked.
-Ask the our staff about our pallets.

 - Stacking the boxes.
 This is a good strategy to maximize the space, but avoid stacking beyond 1.6 meters.
 Higher than that and the top boxes will be less stable.
-Remember, the ones on top contain the fragile goods.
+Remember, the ones on top contain fragile goods.

 - Leave spaces between the piled boxes.
 This will keep the unit well ventilated while giving you space to walk around to access every box inside the unit.
 Put those you need to access more often closer to the entrance.

 - Label the boxes.
 Make retrieving of goods an easy and efficient process.
 Label the boxes and make a list too of what’s to be found inside for easy reference.
-Leave a copy inside the unit, but keep another copy at home or in your computer.
+Leave a copy inside the unit, but keep another copy at home or on your computer.

 Storing Your Appliances

 - Keep them dry and clean.
 Do not leave freezers and fridges without being cleaned and thoroughly dried.
 Defrosting freezers is important to prevent moisture from leaking and damaging other stored items.
-Damp conditions can also breed molds and other microorganisms.
+Damp conditions can also breed mould and other microorganisms.